Moving to the Golden Gate City

 The city’s rich economy is mainly fueled by key industries such as financial services, tourism, information technology, education, and healthcare.
 Finding a job in San Francisco is not an easy task, but rest assured that there are endless job opportunities in various types of industries.
 The City Government, University of California, San Francisco (UCSF), and California Pacific Medical Center are among the top employers in the city.

 Things to do and see in San Francisco

-It won’t take long for you to notice how great it is to live in a city such as San Francisco, where the weather is perfect, the people are nice and full of energy, and where festivals, live music shows, and other entertaining gigs take place throughout the year.
+It won’t take long for you to notice how great it is to live in San Francisco, where the weather is perfect, the people are nice and full of energy, and festivals, live music shows, and other entertaining gigs take place throughout the year.

 Visit the Golden Gate Bridge, the Alcatraz Island, Lombard Street, Coit Tower, the San Francisco Dungeon, Pier 39 Festival Marketplace, San Francisco Zoo, San Francisco Maritime National Historical Park, San Francisco Botanical Garden, and museums like de Young Museum, San Francisco Museum of Modern Art (SFMOMA), the Beat Museum, and Legion of Honor Museum whenever you get the chance.

 After you officially make your move to San Francisco and become a new resident, you will have 20 days to get your vehicle registered.
 In order to register it, you also need to have your car insured.
 Keep in mind that once you become a resident of California, you will also need to obtain a California driver’s license within the first 10 days of your move.
 Go to the official website of DMV California to learn about car registration and more.